TH3INSAN3/INOX/README.md

-## Todo App: A Simple Todo Application
+## INOX Todo App: A Simple Todo Application

 ### What is Todo App?